telerik/kendo-react-dropdowns/README.md

     );
 ```

-For more examples and available configuration options, refer to the [ComboBox documentation section](https://github.com/telerik/kendo-react-dropdowns/tree/master/docs/combobox/index.md).
+For more examples and available configuration options, refer to the [ComboBox documentation](https://github.com/telerik/kendo-react-dropdowns/tree/master/docs/combobox/index.md).

-### Kendo UI DropDownList Component
+### Kendo UI DropDownList for React

-The DropDownList displays a list of pre-defined options and allows the user to pick a single value from that list.
+The DropDownList displays a list of pre-defined options and allows the user to pick a single value from it.

 ```html-preview
     <div id="app"></div>